hsieh672/Kaggle-New-York-City-Taxi-Prediction/README.md

 (4) Remove some locations on the water
 ![on water](https://github.com/hsieh672/Kaggle-New-York-City-Taxi-Prediction/blob/main/image/on%20water.png)
 #### 3. Process time features:
 The feature includes time and date information.
 Split ‘pickup_datatime’ into 4 new features: year, month, weekday, and hour.
-This approach adds useful information as features, they adds complexity to the model to enhance the precision of its predictions.
+This approach adds useful information as features, they add complexity to the model to enhance the precision of its predictions.
 #### 4. Calculate Haversine distance:
 The Haversine distance is the angular distance between two points on the surface of a sphere, it can be calculated with given longitude and latitude.
 ![haversine](https://github.com/hsieh672/Kaggle-New-York-City-Taxi-Prediction/blob/main/image/haversine.png)